-In this post, we’ll go through the most common types of white wines on the market and we’ll get you ready to start discovering your palate.
+In this post, we’ll go through the most common types of white wines on the market and get you ready to start discovering your palate.

 How Its Made

 A fun fact that you may not know is that white wine can be made with either purple or white grapes.
-Unlike red wine, which is made by fermenting purple grapes with the grape skins, stems and seeds still intact, white wine is made by extracting the grape juice from the skins and then fermenting only the juices with yeast to convert the sugars into alcohol.
+Unlike red wine, which is caused by fermenting purple grapes with the grape skins, stems and seeds still intact, white wine is made by extracting the grape juice from the skins and then fermenting only the juices with yeast to convert the sugars into alcohol.
 This process gives white wine its straw-yellow or yellow–gold colouring.

 Along with the grape varietal, a wine’s region of origin can affect its taste considerably.
-Factors such as a regions climate, the soil the grapes were grown in, the amount of sunlight the grapes receive, the minerals in the water used and altitude all play parts in forming a wine’s final flavour.
+Factors such as a region’s climate, the soil the grapes were grown in, the amount of sunlight the grapes receive, the minerals in the water used and altitude all play parts in forming a wine’s final flavour.

 Wines that do not have a vintage date are called blended wines.
 These wines are usually more affordable everyday table wines.

-A full-bodied wine feels heavier with a thicker coating, light-bodied wine is more watery in texture and a medium-body wine sits somewhere in the middle.
+A full-bodied wine feels heavier with a thicker coating, light-bodied wine is more watery in texture, and a medium-body wine sits somewhere in the middle.

-Other customary classifications include the way wine is vinified, for example, still or sparkling and the sugar content of the wine; dry (less sweet), semi-dry or sweet.
+Other customary classifications include the way wine is vinified, for example, still or sparkling, and the sugar content of the wine; dry (less sweet), semi-dry or sweet.

 6 Classic White Wines To Try

-You’ll come across oaked chardonnay meaning it has been aged in oak barrels giving it a richer flavour and texture or un-oaked chardonnay meaning it fermented in stainless steel instead of oak barrels.
+You’ll come across oaked chardonnay, meaning it has been aged in oak barrels giving it a richer flavour and texture or un-oaked chardonnay, meaning it fermented in stainless steel instead of oak barrels.

-Oaked chardonnay flavours are often more creamy and buttery, flavours ranging from butter, vanilla, lemon, grapefruit, cashews and spices are commonly found in oaked chardonnay.
+Oaked chardonnay flavours are often more creamy and buttery; flavours ranging from butter, vanilla, lemon, grapefruit, cashews and spices are commonly found in oaked chardonnay.

 Un-oaked chardonnay is more floral and fruitier.
 Flavours may include apples, pineapple, pear and citrus.

-3. Pinot Grigio, also known as Pinot Gris is a light to medium-bodied wine with high acidity.
+3. Pinot Grigio, also known as Pinot Gris, is a light to medium-bodied wine with high acidity.
 It is lighter than chardonnay and with a similar body type to sauvignon blanc.
 The main difference between the two is their aromatics and feel in your mouth.

-Pinot grigios primary fruit flavours include nectarine, citrus, pear, and apple.
+Pinot grigio’s primary fruit flavours include nectarine, citrus, pear, and apple.

 4. Riesling is known traditionally as a dessert wine and sits on the sweeter side of the spectrum with high acidity.
-Fruits you’re likely to taste with Rieslings are apricot, apple, peach, pineapple, citrus and nectarine.
+Fruits you’re likely to taste in Rieslings are apricot, apple, peach, pineapple, citrus and nectarine.

-There is no one size fits all when it comes to wine, wine tasting is so subjective so try your best not to make any preconceived judgments before tasting each wine for yourself and figuring out what your preferences are.
-We hope you’ve learned a thing or two about white wine and we wish you the best of luck on your white wine journey.
+There is no one size fits all when it comes to wine; wine tasting is so subjective so try your best not to make any preconceived judgments before tasting each wine for yourself and figuring out what your preferences are.
+We hope you’ve learned a thing or two about white wine, and we wish you the best of luck on your white wine journey.

-If you have any wine suggestions we’d love to hear them, let us know at email@example.com and if you’d like to shop online for your next bottle of wine, click here.
+If you have any wine suggestions, we’d love to hear them; let us know at email@example.com and if you’d like to shop online for your next bottle of wine, click here.